KeyboardKit/KeyboardKit/Readmes/Localization.md

 * 🇮🇷 Persian
 * 🇵🇱 Polish
 * 🇵🇹 Portuguese
+* 🇷🇴 Romanian
 * 🇷🇺 Russian
 * 🇪🇸 Spanish
 * 🇸🇪 Swedish
 * 🇹🇷 Turkish
 * 🇺🇦 Ukrainian

-These locales can be accessed through the `KeyboardLocale` enum.
+These locales can be accessed with the `KeyboardLocale` enum.

 ## Localized strings